-You have access to a copy of your lease agreement via the Tenant Portal for questions on your responsibilities.
-In addition, you can access your Resident Resources from the www.pmimilehigh.com site for additions forms.
-This includes maintenance instructions, and any other necessary documentation.
+You have access to a copy of your lease agreement via the Resident Portal for questions on your responsibilities.
+In addition, you can access your Resident Resources from the www.pmimilehigh.com site for additions forms; Resident Resources | PMI Mile High (westminsterpropertymanagementinc.com) This includes maintenance instructions, move in checklist, and any other necessary documentation.
 We recommend that you keep this paperwork with this Handbook for easy reference.
 Please always remember a rental/lease agreement is a binding agreement.
 If you have any questions regarding your lease, please call your management team.